Regular user interviews, perhaps?

 A new person joins your team and asks for past usability test documentation and reports; asks a question about an action icon in the app from 4 years ago.
 It's almost impossible to direct them somewhere, which doesn't include a Google Drive search or a Slack search, or memory.
 Questions like what were the trade-offs one had to make, what were the tech challenges, are they still relevant become challenging to answer promptly.

-Lack of guidelines, centralized wikis, and explainers make it heavy enough of inertia to move past.
+Lack of guidelines, centralised wikis, and explainers make it heavy enough of inertia to move past.
 Result: Onboarding of new members take time.
 More features you develop, the more scattered your un-documented design knowledge becomes.

 However, if you take out 20 minutes 3 times a week to document every iteration of a design, after every design decision made, after every flow of design that solves a particular type of problem, you'll create a rich repository of knowledge that is simple, easy to understand, and scalable.